 If the PTP instance level parameters should be read and write in UMIC for NW-TT ports, those parameters should not be supported in PMIC for NW-TT ports to avoid conflicts.

-The DS-TT does not maintain the PTP port state.
 When local configuration for PTP port states is used, the value of “externalPortConfigurationPortDS.desiredState” shall be set in PMIC for NW-TT port and in UMIC for DS-TT port.